ManoloBZ/Pet-Feeder/README.md

 In order to download the APK file, to install de APP in you phone, go to MyAPP/app/release/MyApp.apk and download the file and upload it to your phone and install it.

-The server code to run on the Raspberry pi is called Servidor_Raspberry.py.
+The code of the server on the Raspberry pi is called Servidor_Raspberry.py.